MieDB-100k: A Comprehensive Dataset for Medical Image Editing: Experiments

 We evaluate nine models on \datasetname, comprising six open-source models: Qwen-Image-Edit-2511 \citep{qwenimage}, Bagel \citep{bagel}, OmniGen2 \citep{omnigen2}, Step1X-Edit-v1p2 \citep{step1xedit}, FLUX.1-Kontext-dev \citep{flux1kontext} and SDXL-turbo \citep{sdxl_turbo}, plus three closed-source models: Nano Banana Pro \cite{gemini3pro}, GPT-Image-1 \citep{gptimage1}, and Imagen4 \citep{imagen4}.
 We implement open-source models following their official inference settings.

 To validate the effectiveness of \datasetname, we finetune the OmniGen2 baseline on the training split and subject it to the same evaluation protocol as the other models.
 Specifically, we train the Diffusion Transformer (DiT) component for 20,000 iterations, employing a global batch size of 64 and a learning rate of 1e-4.
+We also finetune FLUX.1-Kontext baseline model to demonstrate the generality of our dataset across different model architectures.
+Please refer to App.~\ref{app:flux_finetune} for details.